Patient receiving a nonstress test with monitors on her belly

 A live look at how your baby is doing.

-Nonstress testing (NST) and antepartum fetal monitoring give your care team a real-time view of your baby's heart rate, movement, and uterine activity.
-Quiet, noninvasive, and reassuring, usually in 15 to 30 minutes.
+Nonstress testing gives your care team a real-time view of your baby's heart rate, movement, and uterine activity.
+Quiet, noninvasive, and reassuring — usually in 20 to 30 minutes.

 180 150 120 90 60